AntarCreates/rose-pcl-deform/README.md

 This project simulates a rigid ball dragging across a deformable voxel terrain with varying ground stiffness.
 It visually demonstrates how terrain deformation and ball motion are affected by the underlying stiffness zones, using 3D animation with `matplotlib`.

-Here I am reimagining each particle as a point in a point cloud and voxelizing the cloud to lessed comptational burder.
+Here I am reimagining each particle as a point in a point cloud and voxelizing the cloud to lessen computational burden.
 Then each voxel is now the tip of a spring that abides by the F= - Kx priciple to simulation stiffness-wise deformation.
 Only the voxels is surface contact or about to contact are activated and physics and computed for those voxels only.

 So we are going from this:
 ![Voxel Interaction Demo](only_voxels.gif)